 For each Discussion Area, the Examination Team has provided comments.
-This summary is a synopsis or executive summary of what is observed in each of the Categories and often provides a discussion of the overall maturity level of your organization.
-Note: Examiner observations are submitted based on the information provided in this Self-Assessment.
-The examiner team's observations could be wrong because the description is inadequate.
+The observations are submitted based on the information provided.
+As such, the observations could be wrong because the description is inadequate.
 More than "what" the examiner team is looking for "how."
 The ability to articulate a complete story, even with opportunities for improvement demonstrates a level of maturity in understanding the connectivity of mature processes and results.